OneSila/OneSilaHeadless/docs/conventions/structure_and_naming.md

 ## Flows

-Flows are classes that decide the work.
+Flows are classes or methods that decide the work.
 They are the decision makers and will trigger the factories according to a set of conditions decided internally in the Flow class.

 All flows go In either: